Guarantees for Tuning the Step Size using a Learning-to-Learn Approach: Proofs of train-by-train v.s. train-by-validation (GD)

 \begin{restatable} {lemma}{expectSmall} Suppose noise level $\sigma$ is a large enough constant $c_1$.
 Assume unroll length $t\geq c_2$ and dimension $d\geq c_4$ for some constants $c_2,c_4.$ There exist $\eta_1,\eta_2,\eta_3=\Theta(1/t)$ with $\eta_1<\eta_2<\eta_3$ such that

 where $C$ is a positive constant. \end{restatable}

-To relate the behavior of $\bfva$ to the behavior of $\hfva$, we prove the following generalization result for step sizes in $[0,1/L].$ This serves as step 3 in Section~\ref{sec:strategy}.
+To relate the behavior of $\bfva$ to the behavior of $\hfva$, we prove the following generalization result for step sizes in $[0,1/L].$ The following lemma is a formal version of Lemma~\ref{lem:genera_valid_GD_informal}.
+This serves as step 3 in Section~\ref{sec:strategy}.
 The proof is deferred into Section~\ref{sec:genera_GD_valid}.

 \begin{restatable} {lemma}{generaValidGD} For any $1>\epsilon>0,$ assume $d\geq c_4\log(1/\epsilon)$ for some constant $c_4$.
 With probability at least $1-O(1/\epsilon)\expepsm$,

 for all $\eta\in[0,1/L].$ \end{restatable}